Antvirf/stui/README.md

 - [sview](https://slurm.schedmd.com/sview.html) is the official Slurm GUI, but requires build-time configurations of Slurm, has dependencies on the OS itself
 - [CLIP-HPC/SlurmCommander](https://github.com/CLIP-HPC/SlurmCommander) is an extensive project but no longer maintained, being incompatible with Slurm 23.02 and onward.
 Additionally, it relies on Slurm build-time configs (JSON parser) which makes it inoperable in certain environments.
 - [mil-ad/stui](https://github.com/mil-ad/stui) is an older project, implementing a small terminal user interface that only supports viewing jobs, and being written in Python, needs extra work for distribution.

+## FAQ / Troubleshooting

+### Strange colors on tmux

+This is likely the result of `tmux` defaulting to a different colour mode than the terminal emulator being used to run it is expecting.
+You can usually fix this by adding `export TERM=screen-256color` to your shell RC files.